davisford/daisycentral/README.md

 https://github.com/davisford/flot

 I made some changes to it, so that is the version used in DaisyCentral.
 Note to self: [this library](http://novus.github.com/nvd3/) looks _really_ nice.

+I made some changes to support angles on x-axis labels.

+### mongoose-auth
+I forked it and updated the google module to pull through google profile information (gives full name, etc.)